FAC10/week5-jajascript/README.md

 - [x] Your server should contain a minimum of 2 routes

-- [ ] We expect back-end testing using tape (test as many components as you can) and basic front-end testing.
+- [x] We expect back-end testing using tape (test as many components as you can) and basic front-end testing.

 - [x] Test your server by injecting fake HTTP requests using Shot.

-- [ ] Host your project on heroku, see resources
+- [x] Host your project on heroku, see resources

 - [x] Use module.exports and require to break a single large server file into smaller modules.

 - [x] Consider a good server file structure based on what we have discussed over the week.

-- [x] Employ continuous intergration on your project with Travis or a similar tool.
+- [x] Employ continuous integration on your project with Travis or a similar tool.

 - [x] Use CodeCov or a similar tool for test coverage.

 - [x] Display continuous integration and code coverage badges on your project README.

-- [ ] Ensure that errors are handled, if for example a user attempts to make a request to a non-existent route to your server, provide the user with a custom response.
+- [x] Ensure that errors are handled, if for example a user attempts to make a request to a non-existent route to your server, provide the user with a custom response.

 **TFL API**